Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 Project Atlas improves performance even further by using different techniques than MOP.
 Using them together will get you quite the FPS gain.

 1. [Download Project Atlas](https://www.nexusmods.com/morrowind/mods/45399)
-     - *Warning: This mod is not recommended if you play the game on an onboard or very old GPU because the texture atlases are quite large and might actually hurt your performance.*
+     - *Warning: This mod is not recommended if you play the game on an onboard or very old GPU because the so-called texture atlases are quite large and might actually hurt your performance.*

 ## MGE XE